-If the police have probable cause to believe that you have been abused as defined in RSA 173-B:1 I within the past six hours by a current or former spouse, partner, household member, etc. they may immediately arrest the abusive person.
-Also, if your abuser has committed the offense of stalking against you, the police can also arrest him within 12 hours of the event.
-If it has been more than 12 hours, the police cannot make an arrest on a misdemeanor charge without a warrant.
+If the police have probable cause to believe that you have been abused as defined in RSA 173-B:1 I within the past six hours by a current or former spouse, partner, household member, etc., they may immediately arrest the abusive person.
+Also, if your abuser has committed the offense of stalking against you, the police can arrest him within 12 hours of the event.
+If it has been more than 12 hours, the police cannot arrest on a misdemeanor charge without a warrant.

 Emergency Shelter and Assistance:

 If you need to remove yourself and your children from danger physically, help is available.
 In addition to the assistance offered by the Manchester Police, you may call the YWCA Crisis Service at (603) 625-5785 or (603) 668-2299.
 The YWCA Crisis Service, located at 72 Concord St. in Manchester, NH, is a non-profit program providing a twenty-four-hour crisis line, emergency housing, court advocacy, hospital and police accompaniment, and support groups for survivors of domestic abuse.

 Questions and Answers

 This section will attempt to answer some of the more common questions people ask in potentially volatile situations.
 These questions and their answers are geared toward people who live in the City of Manchester.